segunfamisa/blog/_posts/2016-11-10-authentication-in-android-using-json-web-tokens-jwt.markdown

  };
 ```

-   * For more info about how auth0 can help save time when handling authentication, check out the [quick start](https://auth0.com/docs/quickstart/native/android/00-introduction) and [sample codes](https://github.com/auth0-samples/auth0-android-sample)
+  For more info about how Auth0 can help save time when handling authentication, check out the [Auth0 Android Quickstart](https://auth0.com/docs/quickstart/native/android/00-introduction) and [sample code](https://github.com/auth0-samples/auth0-android-sample).

 ## Conclusion

 As we have seen, authentication is a really important part of our apps.
 We have seen and learnt what JWTs are made up of and how to implement them in Android.
-JWT helps to protect resources by ensuring that the user requesting for these resources are who they say they are.
+JWT helps to protect resources by ensuring that the user requesting these resources are who they say they are.
 While doing this, JWTs also allow us transfer information between the server and the app using the `claim` fields in the JWT.

+I hope with this post, you have a better understanding of how to secure your native Android apps with JWTs and you are ready to implement it in your apps.